amirshnll/find-keyword-position/README.md

 - install requirements `pip install -r requirements.txt`.
 - open `keyword.json` file and change `domain` and add your personal `keywords`.
 - run python command `python3 main.py`.
-- This will execute the main.py file and generate the results either in the console or in a CSV file, depending on the value of the show_output variable.
+- This will execute the ‍‍`main.py` file and generate the results either in the console or in a CSV file, depending on the value of the `show_output` variable.